Key takeaways:

 Google Workspace is a collection of applications that work together in sync.
 It’s famous for its productivity tools, such as:

-- Google Docs.
-A powerful word processing tool to create and edit documents that the whole team can work on together.
-Google Docs allow multiple users to work on the same document and communicate via comments and suggested edits.
+- Google Docs: A powerful word processing tool to create and edit documents that the whole team can work on together.
+Google Docs allows multiple users to work on the same document and communicate via comments and suggested edits.

-- Google Sheets.
-A robust spreadsheet tool helps you organize numbers and information, do calculations, and even turn your data into easy-to-understand charts and graphs.
+- Google Sheets: A robust spreadsheet tool that can help you organize numbers and information, do calculations, and even turn your data into easy-to-understand charts and graphs.
 Like Docs, it also supports real-time collaboration.

-- Google Slides.
-Slides offers a wide array of templates and tools for crafting professional-looking presentations.
+- Google Slides: Offers a wide array of templates and tools for crafting professional-looking presentations.
 It also provides collaborative editing and easy sharing for team reviews and feedback.

-- Google Calendar.
-You can plot, view, and share your schedule with everyone on the team.
-Since this is a shared workspace, you can also view your colleague’s availability without all the back-and-forth.
+- Google Calendar: It’s an online calendar where teams can plan, view, and share schedules.
+Since this is a shared workspace, users can also view a colleague’s availability without the back-and-forth.

-- Google Admin Console.
-The Admin Console allows businesses to manage users, devices, security settings, services, and billing.
+- Google Admin Console: Allows businesses to manage users, devices, security settings, services, and billing.
 It provides granular control over the entire Google Workspace environment.

-- Google Meet.
-Meet enables high-quality video calls for team meetings and webinars.
-It can support many participants, and allows screen sharing, chatting, and recording.
+- Google Meet: Enables high-quality video calls for team meetings and webinars.
+It can support many participants and allows screen sharing, chatting, and recording.

 Bonus tools and enhanced features